Maimai-l/cas-manager/README.md

 ## Features

-- **Placeholders.** Pre-creates the reflection entries for an experience — on a schedule or all at once — so the boxes are already there to fill in later.
+- **Placeholders.** Pre-creates the reflection entries for an experience, on a schedule or all at once.
+So the boxes are already there to fill in later.

 - **Prompts.** Turns rough notes into a reflection.
 It builds a prompt with the experience's goals and learning outcomes included, copies it for any AI